 Defines the ticket information display when grouping by engineer is selected.
-See section Configuration of the Ticket List.
+See section Ticket List.

-• ticketDataConfigCustomGroupingScript
+ticketDataConfigCustomGroupingScript

 Defines the ticket information display when grouping by a ticket field is selected.
-See section Configuration of the Ticket List.
+See section Ticket List.

 ticketDataConfigNoGroupingScript

 Defines the ticket information display when no grouping criterion is selected.
-See section Configuration of the Ticket List.
+See section Ticket

+List.